 When to Use Hung

 Hung is the regular past tense of hang.
-For example, the past tense of all of our first examples would use hung.
+For example, the past tense of all of the beginning examples would use hung.

 - I hung the picture on the wall.